Outdoor Activities in the Cowichan Valley

 Two artificial reefs are located in the Nanaimo area, one in Campbell River, and two in the Victoria area.
 In the Cowichan Region, Chemainus has one of the newest artificial reefs, which was created when a Boeing 737 was sunk there in January 2006.

 Our Cobble Hill Bed & Breakfast is the perfect location from which to explore Southern Vancouver Island!

-Swimming spots in the area include Bamberton Provincial Park on the ocean, Shawnigan Lake (kid-friendly beach area) and Cowichan Lake.
+Swimming spots in the area include Bamberton Provincial Park on the ocean, Shawnigan Lake (kid-friendly beach area), the Cobble Hill Quarry and Cowichan Lake.
 Duncan’s Cowichan Community Centre has a public swimming pool, as does Ladysmith.

 Tubing on the Cowichan River is also a popular and fun family friendly activity during the summer.

 Cobble Hill is horse country.
 It’s a great area for riding and trail rides for all levels of riders are available nearby.